 Made by a family business, this dog hypoallergenic shampoo does not contain parabens, masking dyes, or alcohols which can dry the coat.

-Made by Vet’s Best this hypoallergenic dog shampoo is a mix of natural and synthetic ingredients which are formulated to be suitable for dogs with allergy issues.
+Made by Vet’s Best this is a mix of natural and synthetic ingredients that are formulated to be suitable for dogs with allergy issues.

-With any dogs that suffers from allergies it is often a matter of trial and error to see if your dog is sensitive to the ingredients or not.
+With any dogs that suffer from allergies, it is often a matter of trial and error to see if your dog is sensitive to the ingredients or not.

-This means this shampoo from Vet’s Best ticks all the boxes that make for a dog shampoo hypoallergenic such as being free from soap, detergents, artificial fragrances, and harsh alcohols all of which have the potential to cause irritation and inflammation to cause the sensitive dog to scratch.
+This means Vet’s Best ticks all the boxes that make it hypoallergenic such as being free from soap, detergents, artificial fragrances, and harsh alcohols all of which have the potential to cause irritation and inflammation to cause the sensitive dog to scratch.

 Hypoallergenic shampoos have the advantage of eliminating unnecessary ingredients and are therefore less likely to trigger allergic reactions.

 All dogs are individuals and just as a person may have an allergy to seafood or peanuts, so a dog can be sensitive to rosemary, chamomile or even aloe vera even though they are natural and pure.

 However, regular cleansing of the skin and coat is definitely recommended as it washes away allergens from being in contact with the skin where they act as a constant source of irritation, so choosing a reputable hypoallergenic dog shampoo is a good start.